-Thank you for reading Gastronomy, and without further ado, here are the 10 best savory dishes that I ate this year…
+Thank you for reading Gastronomy (for the past 8 years!), and without further ado, here are the 10 best savory dishes that I ate this year…

 “Beep Beep” from Pot at The Line Hotel in Los Angeles, California

 A decadent melange of sea urchin, yuzukosho, and Kewpie mayonnaise served over rice, dreamt up by Chef Roy Choi.
 The yuzu’s tang and spice played off the richness of the uni and mayonnaise with aplomb.